What is Development Excellence?

 2015 CLIDE Awards: Call for Applications

 It’s CLIDE Awards time again!
 Public and private entities, including cities, developers, architects, planners, engineers, and others, are invited to submit applications through our online system starting February 2, 2015.
 The application deadline is 5 p.m.
 CT on March 13, 2015.

 Our Library of Technical Tools includes practical examples to aid you in your sustainable planning and development.
 It contains sustainable planning documents and best practices such as zoning ordinances, form-based codes, comprehensive plans, thoroughfare plans, transit-oriented development, design guidelines, incentives, and other innovative local and regional government practices.
 We have collected documents from the North Central Texas region as well as around the country.
 We welcome your updates and comments.

 Vision North Texas

-If you would like to become involved with Vision North Texas, follow the link above or visit www.visionnorthtexas.org.
+If you would like to become involved with Vision North Texas, visit www.visionnorthtexas.org.

-Among the key components of NCTCOG's Sustainable Development program are consideration of the interface between land use and transportation, planning for bicycle and pedestrian modes of transportation, and the evaluation of alternative future demographic scenarios.
+Among the key components of NCTCOG's Sustainable Development program are consideration of the interface between land use and transportation, planning for bicycle and pedestrian modes of transportation, and transit-oriented development.